Performance Comparison: Broadcom And Competitors In Semiconductors & Semiconductor Equipment Industry - Broadcom (NASDAQ:AVGO)

 -

-The Return on Equity (ROE) of 11.02% is 5.84% above the industry average, highlighting efficient use of equity to generate profits.
+The company has a higher Return on Equity (ROE) of 11.02%, which is 5.69% above the industry average.
+This suggests efficient use of equity to generate profits and demonstrates profitability and growth potential.

 -